-• You should be able to return to work and normal activities the day after you have your procedure.
+You should be able to return to work and normal activities the day after you have your procedure.
+You should avoid intensive exercise or lifting anything heavy for a day or so after the procedure.
 We recommend that you do not have sex or go swimming until the discharge stops, to allow the area to heal.